Red Rock Climbing Equipment List

 Considerations

-- Warm Weather – (May-Sept) The sun is intense and hydration is vital!.
-Hydrate the night before your climb/ hike.
+Warm Weather – (April - October) The sun is intense and hydration is vital!
+Hydrate the night before your adventure.
 Consider freezing your water bottles or putting ice in them.
 Light colored and loose fitting clothes will help keep you cool.

-- Cold Weather – (Nov-April) Bring gloves and a warm hat that will fit under your helmet.
+Cold Weather – (November - March) Bring gloves and a warm hat that will fit under your helmet.
 Bring extra layers like long underwear and a heavier winter jacket to keep warm when the sun ducks behind clouds of dips below the canyon walls.